Add Roles and Permissions

 |---|---|---|

-| OpenID Provider / OAuth Authorization Server | Scopes the authorization server can support in order to enable client access. | email, openid, profile |
+| OpenID Provider / OAuth Authorization Server | Scopes the authorization server can support to enable client access. | email, openid, profile |

-| OpenID Relying Party / OAuth Client | Used by client applications to specify the access scopes the client requests from the OP/authorization server. | email, openid, profile |
+| OpenID Relying Party / OAuth Client | Used by client applications to specify the access scopes the client requests from the OP or authorization server. | email, openid, profile |

 If you are adding metadata to a role of the directory type and wish to